MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterintermediatedocumentready-event.md

 ## Usage

 Use the `OnAfterIntermediateDocumentReady` event to specify what happens when the user has generated an intermediate report artifact by stream or file, from code or a request page action.
 This will typically be Xml or Word files where they are genereated in the specific process flows.
-The `OnAfterIntermediateDocumentReady` event is used to enable document patching scenarios in the application or to copy the artifact to a different location during testing.
+The `OnAfterIntermediateDocumentReady` event is used to enable document patching scenarios in the application, or to copy the artifact to a different location during testing.

 The event input is the report ID, a JSON collection with report runtime information and the generated document in an InStream.
 Use the `documenttype` JSON property to identify the data type stored in the `DocumentStream` parameter and act accordingly.
 The final result must be written to the `TargetStream` parameter and the parameter `Success` must be set to `true` if the modified stream is to be used in the platform.
 The content in the `TargetStream` will be discarded if the `Success` parameter is `false` upon return from the procedure.

-Notice that it's not allowed to change the content type.
+> [!NOTE]
+> Changing the content type isn't allowed.

 ## Publisher